 Shell uses nitrogen-enriched gasoline that is worth spending more on.
 It helps to remove deposits that build up in the engine and it also inhibits further deposit growth.

 You can buy almost anything at Costco and you can do it in bulk.
 However, since 1995, the company has also been selling gasoline.
-Costco fuel is considered a Top Tier gas, and it also is a Kirkland Signature product, which carries even more promises.
+Costco fuel is considered a Top Tier gas, and it is also a Kirkland Signature product, which carries even more promise.

 The best part about buying fuel at Costco is the savings you receive.
 Sure, you have to have a membership to fill up, but you can save up to 20 cents a gallon in some places.
 That cost savings is going to add up over time.